Skip to content

 - Understanding user retention

-- Improving extension quality based on user behavior
+- Improving extension quality based on feedback and engagement trends

 ### Objective